 - I hold a Diploma in Clinical Supervision

-- I have experience in working with a wide range of issues including bereavement, anxiety, relationship difficulties, childhood trauma, anger management and low self-esteem.
+- I have over 16 years experience in working with a wide range of issues including bereavement, anxiety, relationship difficulties, childhood trauma, anger management and low self-esteem.

-- I hold an enhanced criminal records certificate (CRB)
+- I hold an current criminal records certificate (DBS)

 - I have full professional indemnity insurance